MicrosoftCloudEssentials-LearningHub/Fabric-Date-Hierarchy-Accelerator/README.md

 ----------

+> Automating date hierarchies in Power BI and Microsoft Fabric eliminates repetitive manual work, ensures consistency, and accelerates report development.
+Leveraging Direct Lake improves report performance and enables real-time analytics.
+This toolkit provides scripts, templates, and configuration files to standardize and automate hierarchy creation, making it easier for teams to deliver high-quality, performant analytics solutions.

 > [!IMPORTANT]
 > Please note that `these demos are intended as a guide and are based on my personal experiences.
 For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly`: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)